saket/InboxRecyclerView/README.md

   android:layout_height="match_parent" />

 <!--
+  This is where your expandable content will be present.
+One way of using it would be to add a Fragment inside the layout and update it when any list item is clicked.

   It's recommended that the content page has a higher z-index than the list.
 This can be achieved by either giving it a higher view position or a higher elevation.